-- Factory planning system
+- · Factory planning system

 - Definition of objectives

 - Data collection and analysis

 - Concept planning (structural development, structural dimensioning and rough layout)

-- Detailed planning (production planning and control, fine layout, IT systems in an industry 4.0 factory)
+- Detailed planning (PPS, process simulation as a validation tool, planning of conveyor technology and storage systems for linking production and IT systems in the I4.0 factory)

 - Preparation and monitoring of implementation

 - Start-up and series support

-The lecture contents are rounded off by numerous current practical examples with a strong industry 4.0 reference.
+The lecture contents are complemented by numerous current practical examples with a strong Industry 4.0 reference.
+Aspects of sustainability are anchored in all units and thus basic knowledge of sustainable production planning is taught.
 Within the exercises the lecture contents are deepened and applied to specific problems and tasks.

-- can discuss basic questions of production technology. - are able to apply the methods of integrated production planning they have learned about to new problems. - are able to analyze and evaluate the suitability of the methods, procedures and techniques they have learned about for a specific problem. - can apply the learned methods of integrated production planning to new problems. - can use their knowledge targeted for efficient production technology.
+- can discuss basic questions of production technology. - are able to apply the methods of integrated production planning to new problems. - are able to analyze and evaluate the suitability of the methods, procedures and techniques for a specific problem. - can apply the learned methods of integrated production planning to new problems. - can use their knowledge targeted for efficient production technology. - know the basic features of sustainable production planning and can apply underlying knowledge.